 The HTML rel attribute is used to specify the relationship between documents.
 If the nofollow, noreferrer and noopener rel attribute values are used correctly, SEO, security and page speed can be improved.

-WordPress has built-in functionality to add the most important rel attribute values automatically.
+In some cases, WordPress has built-in functionality to add the most important rel attribute values automatically.
+Rel attributes for nofollow, noreferred and noopener can also be set manually.